docker/docs/docker-for-windows/networking.md

 ---
 {% assign Arch = 'Windows' %}

-Docker Desktop for {{Arch}} provides several networking features to make it easier to use.
+Docker Desktop provides several networking features to make it easier to use.

 ## Features

 ### VPN Passthrough

-Docker Desktop for {{Arch}}'s networking can work when attached to a VPN.
-To do this, Docker Desktop for {{Arch}} intercepts traffic from the containers and injects it into
+Docker Desktop networking can work when attached to a VPN.
+To do this, Docker Desktop intercepts traffic from the containers and injects it into
 {{Arch}} as if it originated from the Docker application.

 ### Port Mapping